This introductory bryophytes course is a great place to start for those taking their first steps into the world of mosses, liverworts and hornworts.

 This course takes place in a stunning 18th-century country house situated within the North Downs just next to Box Hill in the beautiful Surrey countryside.

-PLEASE NOTE: the course fee is for tuition only.
+PLEASE NOTE: The course fee is for tuition only.
 There is no accommodation provided with this course.
-If you would like to book accommodation, lunch and an evening meal at FSC Juniper Hall, please email [email protected]
+You can search for options locally should accommodation be required.

 If you’re interested in finding out more about mosses, liverworts and hornworts but don’t feel quite ready for a specific field ID course, then this is the course for you!